alexyorke/Rabbit/README.md

 ### Supported Features

- * Support for Armor Games, Kongregate, Mousebreaker, Facebook, and standard authentication types
+ * Support for Armor Games, Kongregate, Mousebreaker, Facebook, and standard authentication
  * Support for PlayerIO `useSecureApiRequests`
  * Smart error detection and recovery
  * Very fast: queries are categorized in milliseconds